 - Discomfort with urination

-- Change in amount or consistency of vaginal discharge that can be clear, white, yellowish, or greenish with an unusual fishy smell
+- Change in amount or consistency of vaginal discharge that can

 - Trichomoniasis is commonly treated with a course of oral antibiotics which are safe for pregnant women to take.